Skip to main content

 • Filtering noise from low-activity pools

-The filter endpoint
+The search endpoint

-GET /networks/{network}/pools/filter
+GET /networks/{network}/pools/search

 Available parameters